What is Low-Code | Low-Code Guide

 When everything requires a developer’s hand, it takes time away from the more valuable work developers could be doing, such as creating new features and innovations.

-Commercially Off-the-Shelf (COTS)
+Commercial Off-the-Shelf (COTS)

-Against traditional code, a COTS decision is straightforward.
+Compared to traditional code, a COTS decision is straightforward.
 Time to value is months instead of years, plus the vendor takes care of maintenance and feature updates.
 COTS solutions historically are easier to set up, install and maintain than building the same solution in traditional code.

 However, with the advent of no-code and low-code solutions, many of these dynamics have changed.

 No-code platforms put business users directly in the driver’s seat.
 True to the name, there is no need to write a single line of code to deliver an application.
 Instead, they rely on forms, configuration, and simple input tools to manage the experience.

 No-code solutions are great for solving individual basic department issues, like updating content or assets on a page, without pulling the attention of developers away from other projects.